 If you have a six-hour layover, you may be eligible for the Free Doha City Tour by Qatar Airways.
 For 75 QAR, or about $20, travelers can take a guided group tour of Doha, drive past famous monuments, and learn about Katara, The Pearl, Museum of Islamic Art, and Souq Waqif.
 Or, for 250 QAR, about $69, you can go on a desert adventure or a city tour with a private car.
 Other excursions include a golf trip or day use of Souq Waqif hotel.
 Book online or visit the Discover Qatar Tours desk at Concourse A.

-Through December 2020, when you book a Qatar Airways flight with a layover in Doha of at least 12 hours (and up to four days), you can receive a four-star hotel room for $23.
-Rates increase to $165 for four nights, and there’s an additional charge for a five-star hotel.
+When you book a Qatar Airways flight with a layover in Doha of at least 12 hours (and up to four days), you can receive a four-star hotel room for $14.

 Need to Know